 (b) Solar technicians must show licensure (North American Board of Certified Energy Practitioners-NABCEP or Limited Renewable Energy Technician - LRT for solar electric and Solar Thermal License (STL) for solar thermal) or pass a competency testing with a score of 70 or above for the technology.
+Until December 31, 2006, solar technicians may also demonstrate competency with proof of two 2005 installed systems in their technology that have been inspected and approved by the Energy Trust of Oregon.

-(c) First-time geothermal technician applicants must show proof of successful completion within the previous 5 years of International Ground Source Heat Pump Association training (IGSHPA) or IGSH-PA certified manufacturer's installer training program or other training approved by the ODOE Director.
-If IGSHPA or other certification is more than 5 years old, applicant must also complete two-hour relevant installer training, community college HVAC course, or other training approved by the Director within the previous year.
+(c) Geothermal technicians must show proof of International Ground Source Heat Pump Association training (IGSHPA) or IGSH-PA certified manufacturer's training program or other training approved by the ODOE Director.